AdrianPasik/AdrianPasik/README.md

 - 👋 Hi, I’m @AdrianPasik, Software Developer from Poland
-- 👀 I’m interested in CI/CD, Cloud, AI and Web apps
+- 👀 I’m interested in AI and Web Aps
-- 🌱 I’m currently learning K8S
+- 🌱 I’m currently learning how to write nanoGPT :)
-- 💞️ I’m looking to collaborate on cool React project
+- 💞️
-- 📫 How to reach me ...
+- 📫